surenpoghosian/MagicQR-Backend/README.md

 # Make sure to:

 1. `create a db in mysql`
-2. run the .sql file with command `source /path/to/Db.sql`
+2. run the .sql file with command `source /path/to/Db.sql` inside mysql console
 3. input your mysql user credentials in ./src/Utils/MysqlConnectionPool.js